+Panini's grammar consists of eight ‘Adhyayas’, or books.
+Each book comprised of four Padas, or chapters, and each chapter a number of Sutras or aphoristically rules.
+The arrangement of these rules differ completely from what a European would expect in a grammatical work, for it is based on the principle of tracing linguistic phenomena, and not concerned in the classification of the linguistic material as to the so-called parts of speech.
 A chapter, for instance, treating of prolongation of vowels, will deal with such a fact whenever it occurs, be it in the formation of bases, or in conjugation, declension, composition and many more.
 The rules of conjugation and declension are, for the reason, not to be met with in same chapter or in the same order in which European grammars would teach them; nor would any single book or chapter, however apparently more systematically arranged.

-In a universal way, Panini's work may thus be called a natural history of the Sanskrit language, in the sense that it has the strict tendency of giving an accurate description of facts, instead of making such a description subservient to the theories according to which the linguistic material is usually distributed by European grammarians.
+In a universal way, Panini's work called a natural history of the Sanskrit language, in the sense that it has the strict tendency of giving an accurate description of facts, instead of making such a description subservient to the theories according to which the linguistic material is usually distributed by European grammarians.
 As the method of Panini requires in a student the power of combining many rules scattered all over the work, and of combining, also, many inferences to be drawn from these rules, it exercises, moreover, on the mind of the student an effect analogous to that which is supposed to be the peculiar advantage of the study of mathematics.

 Katyayana disapproved the grammatical rules of Panini.
 Many authors commented the rules of Panini.
 The best existing commentary on them is that called the Kasikavritti, by Vamana Jayaditya, which follows these rules in their original order.
 At a later stage attempts were made to arrange the rules of Panini in a manner which approaches more to the European method; the chief work of this category is the Siddhanta Kaumuti, by Bhattojidikshita.
 Panini mentions, in his Sutras, several grammarians who preceded him, amongst others, Sakatayana.